-Premiums for Livestock Price Insurance are fully funded by producers.
-The premiums are market-driven and are based on traditional insurance principles.
-Premiums fluctuate as a result of market- related factors.
+Premiums of the LPI program are fully funded by producers.
+Premiums are market-driven and are based on traditional insurance principles.
+Premiums fluctuate based on a number of market-related factors.

 1. Forward Cattle Price

-Calf: There is no forward-looking estimate for calf prices in North America, so the feeder cattle futures traded at the Chicago Mercantile Exchange (CME) is used.
+Calf: There is no forward-looking estimate for calf prices in North America, so LPI uses the feeder cattle futures traded at the CME.
 CME futures prices are used to establish a forward price for feeder cattle which is then converted to Canadian currency and adjusted with a basis projection, feeder to calf spread and barley price.

 2. Life of the Policy

-Statistically, the longer the policy, the greater the chance of the settlement price being below the insured price.
-As a result, in most cases, a longer policy will have a higher premium.
+Longer policy lengths may have a greater chance of the settlement price being below the insured price.
+Typically, longer policies have higher premiums.

 3. Market Volatility